markgw/uh-nlp2021/docs/week4/index.md

 exercises 1 and 2, repeated here:

 ````
-the purchase price includes two ancillary companies .
-the guild began a strike against the TV and movie industry in March 1988 .
+how did the blue dog fly ?
-the guild bought one ancillary company .
+the blue dog flew past .
+in the past the dog did not fly .
+earlier the dog did not fly .
+the dog flew without past experience .
 ````

+You can use the method `parse.draw()` to display the parse result graphically.

-Confirm that the trees produced by the parser match the two example trees (with the exception of the additional nodes added in normalization of the grammar).
+Confirm that the trees produced by the parser match the three example trees (with the exception of the additional nodes added in normalization of the grammar).

-(You can use the method `parse.draw()` to display the parse result graphically.)

  * Do you get multiple full parses for any of your sentences?